r0bn/swp2/api documentation/readme.md

 ```
 > **NOTE:** Since uploading files via put is impossible for HTML forms, you can add an extra parameter with the name "_method" and value "PUT" to it for achieving the same result via post method.

-This will add an media file to a story for the given id.
+This will add a media file to a story for the given id.

 Media files restrictions: